atbcb/usab-uswds/_pages/about/budget-performance/cj.md

   <li> Improve agency systems and modernize operations </li>
 </ul>

 The Board established long- and short-range goals and annual objectives that describe the strategies it will implement to achieve the goals.
-In developing the objectives and strategies, the Board is implementing the Administration&rsquo;s priorities to ensure the equitable provision of government services as specified by Executive Order 13985, consultation with Tribal Nations to strengthen nation-to-nation relationships as specified by Executive Order 13175, and the advancement of diversity, equity, inclusion, and accessibility in the federal workplace as specified by Executive Order 14035.

 ## Establish Technical Specifications for Accessible Design

-The Board will continue to develop and update accessibility guidelines and standards, and work cooperatively with organizations that develop codes and standards affecting accessibility.
+The Board will continue to develop and update accessibility guidelines and standards and work cooperatively with organizations that develop codes and standards affecting accessibility.
 It has developed the following objectives for this program area:

 <ul>
   <li> Develop and update technical specifications to achieve accessibility standards that will be enforceable under the ABA as to the ABA standard-setting agencies &ndash; The United States Postal Service (USPS), the General Services Administration (GSA), the Department of Defense (DOD), and the Department of Housing and Urban Development (HUD), and &ndash; that adopts them.</li>